ibm-cloud-docs/openwhisk/namespaces.md

     | `--description <description>` | Optional: Add a description to the namespace, such as which kind of actions or packages you plan to create.
 If your description is longer than one word, it must be in quotations. |
     {: caption="Table 2.
 Understanding this command's components" caption-side="bottom"}

-    The following exmaple shows sample output from the `namespace create` command.
+    The following example shows sample output from the `namespace create` command.

     ```sh
     ok: created namespace myNamespace